nttcom/skyway-iot-sdk/docs/how_to_use_sample_app.md

 ![sample app screenshot with usb cam](https://nttcom.github.io/skyway-iot-sdk/images/iot_sample_app_me.png)

-## MQTT proxy
+## MQTT relay

-From 0.1.0, this SDK supports MQTT proxy feature from the linux device to web app.
+From 0.1.0, this SDK supports MQTT relay feature from the linux device to web app.
 As you may see `testtopic/from_dev` in right-top text box, this web app is subscribing this topic.
 So, published message from the linux box with this topic will be proxied to this app.
 For instance, when you type below commnad, you will see this message in your web app.

 ```bash
 mosquitto_pub -t testtopic/from_dev -m 'hello iot sdk'